 2. Brown Spot Needle Blight

-Symptoms: Symptoms first appear in the fall as circular gray-green spots on the pine needles.
+Symptoms: Circular gray-green spots appear on the pine needles in the fall.
 The spots then enlarge and form narrow brown bands encircling the needles.
 The needles then die and fall off.

-Causes: Brown spot needle blight is caused by the fungus Mycosphaerella dearnessii.
-Infections spread in wet weather when spores attack several times throughout the season.
+Causes: Brown spot needle blight is caused by the fungus Lecanosticta acicola (formerly Mycosphaerella dearnessii).
+It spreads only in wet weather.
 The splashing of rainwater enables the spores to spread rapidly and infect large areas of the tree.
 Contaminated pruning tools can also spread this disease.